International Vaccine Institute: Dengue Vaccine Initiative (DVI)

 The successor to PDVI, the Dengue Vaccine Initiative was an IVI-led consortium with the World Health Organization, the Sabin Vaccine Institute, the Initiative for Vaccine Research (IVR), and the International Vaccine Access Center (IVAC) at Johns Hopkins University.
 DVI continued the work of PDVI and focused on laying the groundwork for dengue vaccine decision-making and vaccine introduction in endemic areas.
-Each consortium member was responsible for a specific component: WHO – information and guidance documents, and regulatory training activities; Johns Hopkins – dengue vaccine financing and strategic demand forecasting; and Sabin – communications and advocacy.
+Each consortium member was responsible for a specific component: World Health Organization – information and guidance documents, and regulatory training activities; Johns Hopkins University – dengue vaccine financing and strategic demand forecasting; and Sabin Vaccine Institute – communications and advocacy.
 Besides leading the consortium, IVI generated evidence for decision-making such as disease burden, country vaccine introduction cases and a global investment case.
 From 2010 to 2016, DVI operated in Brazil, Burkina Faso, Cambodia, Colombia, Gabon, India, Kenya, Thailand, and Vietnam.
 From 2013 to 2015, with funding from Germany's Federal Ministry of Education & Research (BMBF), IVI continued support for preclinical development of dengue vaccines by Brazil's Butantan Institute and Vietnam's VaBiotech.
 After the 2016 licensure of Sanofi Pasteur's Dengvaxia vaccine, the DVI project came to a close and its IVI staff transitioned to a new project, the Global Dengue & Aedes-Transmitted Disease Consortium (GDAC).

 Organization

 Signatory Countries of the IVI

-As of January 2019, IVI includes 35 countries and the World Health Organization (WHO) as signatories to its Establishment Agreement.

-Signatories: Bangladesh, Bhutan, Brazil, China, Ecuador, Egypt, India, Indonesia, Israel, Jamaica, Kazakhstan Kyrgyzstan, Lebanon, Liberia, Malta, Mongolia, Myanmar, Nepal, Netherlands, Oman, Pakistan, Panama, Papua New Guinea, Peru, Philippines, Republic of Korea, Romania, Senegal, Sri Lanka, Sweden, and the World Health Organization.
+As of January 2019, IVI includes 35 countries and the World Health Organization (WHO) as signatories to its Establishment Agreement: Bangladesh, Bhutan, Brazil, China, Ecuador, Egypt, India, Indonesia, Israel, Jamaica, Kazakhstan Kyrgyzstan, Lebanon, Liberia, Malta, Mongolia, Myanmar, Nepal, Netherlands, Oman, Pakistan, Panama, Papua New Guinea, Peru, Philippines, Republic of Korea, Romania, Senegal, Sri Lanka, Sweden, and the World Health Organization.

 Partners

-IVI is partnered with corporations, philanthropic organizations, foundations, governments and media organizations from around the world.
+IVI partners with corporations, philanthropic organizations, foundations, governments and media organizations from around the world.
 Major partners include: